Rikidōzan: Personal life

 Rikidōzan spent his spare time hunting and was said to own several legitimate hunting guns at the time of his death.
 His autobiography also claimed that Rikidozan made his wife carry a handgun wherever she went.
 He would also play shogi with professional player Kusama Matsuji.

 After Rikidōzan's death, actor Ikuro Otsuji also lived in Riki Mansion in his later years.

-After his death, his son, Mitsuo Momota said that while Rikidōzan owned a lot of property and real estate, he also had a lot of debt, and the inheritance tax on his estate was upwards of ¥20,000,000 ($180,000) due to Rikidōzan owing millions of yen in unpaid taxes.
+After his death, his son, Mitsuo Momota said that while Rikidōzan owned a lot of property and real estate, he also had a lot of debt, and the inheritance tax on his estate was upwards of ¥20 million ($180,000 USD), equivalent to ¥96.9 million (US$665,000) as of 2023, due to Rikidōzan owing millions of yen in unpaid taxes.

 Due to the notoriety he gained from his wrestling career, Rikidōzan was a huge celebrity in Japan and was frequently discussed in tabloids and magazines.
 Despite his image of a national hero, he had a reputation for being a troublemaker, especially in the later years of his career.
 Due to his deteriorating physical health, Rikidōzan began to abuse painkillers in the early 1960s and would take stimulants before and after his matches.

 When Rikidōzan was in a good mood, he would leave bar staff a tip of as much as ¥10,000, but when he was in a bad mood, bar fights and violence were an almost daily event.
 Rikidōzan's reputation for being a heavy drinker also aroused suspicion surrounding the legitimacy of pro wrestling, as he would "fight" opponents and then be seen drinking and socialising with them just hours later.
 At one point, Rikidōzan was in a bar with Roberto Barbon, a Cuban baseball player for the Hankyu Braves, who had been drinking and started heckling Rikidōzan, calling professional wrestling fake.
 Rikidōzan became hostile, threatening violence and demanding an apology, which Barbon agreed to.